Asymmetric Feedback Learning in Online Convex Games: Numerical Experiments

 \subsection{Deterministic Cournot Game}

 Consider a market with $N=10$ agents.
-The cost function of each agent is given by $\mathcal{C}_i(x) = x_i(\frac{a_i x_i}{2} + b_i \sum_{j \neq i}x_{j} - e_i)+ 1$, where $a_i>0$, $b_i$, $e_i$ are constant parameters.
-It is easy to verify that $\nabla_i \mathcal{C}_i(x) = a_i x_i + b_i x_{-i} -e_i$.
-The parameters are selected as
+The cost function of each agent is given by where $a_i>0$, $b_i$, $e_i$ are constant parameters.
+It is easy to verify that The parameters are selected as

-It can be verified that the game is $m$-strongly monotone with $m=1.284$, and the Nash equilibrium is $x^{*} = [0.57,0.44,0.29,0.52,0.38,0.33,0.026,0.61,0.43,0.26]$.
-The projection set is defined as $\mathcal{X}_i = [0,3]$.
+It can be verified that the game is $m$-strongly monotone with $m=1.284$, and the Nash equilibrium is The projection set is defined as $\mathcal{X}_i = [0,3]$.

-We run Algorithm~\ref{alg:algorithm_asym} with different values of $N_z$, as well as the pure first-order method in \eqref{eq:update:first-order} and the pure zeroth-order method in \eqref{eq:update:zeroth-order}.
-We choose the step sizes $\eta_{f,t}=\eta_{z,t}=\frac{0.6}{t}$ and the parameter $\delta=\frac{0.5}{t}$.
+We run Algorithm~\ref{alg:algorithm_asym} with different values of $N_z$, as well as the pure first- and zeroth-order methods.
+We choose the step sizes $\eta_{f,t}=\eta_{z,t}=\frac{0.6}{t}$ and the parameter $\delta_t=\frac{0.5}{t}$.
 Fig.~\ref{fig_NE} illustrates the convergence rate of these algorithms.
-We observe that our asymmetric feedback learning algorithm with different values of $N_z$ always performs worse than the pure first-order method but better than the pure zeroth-order method, which agrees with Theorem~\ref{theorem:NE}.
-Besides, a larger value of $N_z$, which means that fewer agents have access to first-order gradient feedback, leads to a slower convergence rate; when $N_z$ approaches $N$, the convergence rate is similar to that of the pure zeroth-order method.
+We observe that our asymmetric learning algorithm with different values of $N_z$ always performs worse than the pure first-order method but better than the pure zeroth-order method, which agrees with Theorem~\ref{theorem:NE}.
+Besides, a larger value of $N_z$, which means that fewer agents have access to first-order gradient information, leads to a slower convergence rate; when $N_z$ approaches $N$, the convergence rate is similar to that of the pure zeroth-order method.

 Fig.~\ref{fig_comp_FOZO_agent} illustrates the error between the action $x_i$ and the corresponding Nash equilibrium $x^{*}_i$ for every agent $i$.
-We term the agents with access to first-order gradient feedback and zeroth-order oracles as first-order agents and zeroth-order agents, respectively.
-We select $N_z=5$ and compute the average error to the Nash equilibrium for first-order agents and zeroth-order agents.
-As shown in Fig.~\ref{fig_comp_FOZO_agent}, the agents with access to first-order gradient feedback converge faster than the agents that ony have access to zeroth-order oracles.
+We term the agents with access to first-order gradient information and zeroth-order oracles as first-order agents and zeroth-order agents, respectively.
+We select $N_z=5$ and compute the average error to the Nash equilibrium for first- and zeroth-order agents.
+As shown in Fig.~\ref{fig_comp_FOZO_agent}, first-order agents converge faster than the zeroth-order agents.
+Fig.~\ref{fig_regret} plots the average regret over $50$ runs for first-order agents and zeroth-order agents.
+We observe that agents that use first-order gradient have much smaller regret than the agents with zeroth-order oracles, which aligns with our theoretical result.